krakankrakan/llef/README.md

-# LLEF: LLDB Enhanced Features
+# LLEF: "GDB Enhanced Features"-like, but for LLDB
 This script aims to make the use of LLDB easier and much more convenient.
 Like e.g. [`gdb-gef`](https://github.com/hugsy/gef), this script shows the register contents and the stack whenever execution stops.
+Currently, only Aarch64 is supported, but other architectures will follow.

 ![](img/screenshot.png "")